 Palm Desert Aquatic Center: Of course your hotel has a pool, but unless you’re staying at the Rancho Las Palmas (more on that below), your little ones will love exploring various water features at this year-round open park.
 For a small fee, non-residents can get a day pass to splash and play in 3 pools, waterslides, diving boards, a splash playground and a toddler pool.

 photo: Elmer’s Restaurant via Yelp

-Elmer’s: An authentic diner that delivers a fantastic breakfast.
+Elmer’s: Go here first thing in the morning fo an authentic diner that delivers a fantastic breakfast.
 The coffee is strong and the pancakes are fluffy (the kid’s Cub Cake is too cute!).
 Go early since lines can form out the door but lollipops are handed out with a smile for all.
 If you can stand the wait, get the German Pancake.
 There’s a reason everyone raves about them.

 1030 E. Palm Canyon Dr.